-Residence hall staffs and the Office of Housing shall determine whether any structures or room arrangements are in violation of all relevant regulations.
+Residence hall staffs and the Office of Residential Life shall determine whether any structures or room arrangements are in violation of all relevant regulations.
 Corrections must be made within the time set by the Rector (usually 24 hours).
 Elevated bed structures or room arrangements not corrected within the designated time or which may be discovered at any time after the beginning of the year (semester) shall be removed immediately.

 The unauthorized possession, use, loan or duplication of keys is prohibited.
 Room and mailbox keys (where necessary) will be issued when a student checks into the hall.
 Any student who loses a key will be charged a $100 replacement fee.
 In some residence halls, students use Notre Dame ID cards to access student rooms instead of keys.
 Prompt reporting of lost keys and Notre Dame ID cards is required to ensure the safety and security of all residents.

 The use of ledges and roofs for any purpose (sunbathing, barbecuing, etc.) and the scaling of exterior walls is prohibited.
 Windows in rooms with access to roofs have been modified to prevent access to roofs.
 Tampering with security measures is prohibited.